saidsef/grafana-loki-on-k8s/README.md

 [Loki](https://grafana.com/oss/loki/) is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus.
 It is designed to be very cost effective and easy to operate, as it does not index the contents of the logs, but rather a set of labels for each log stream.

+[Alloy](https://grafana.com/docs/alloy/latest/introduction/) is a flexible, high performance, vendor-neutral distribution of the OpenTelemetry Collector.
+It’s fully compatible with the most popular open source observability standards such as OpenTelemetry and Prometheus.

+> [Alloy](https://grafana.com/docs/loki/latest/setup/migrate/migrate-to-alloy/) is a replacement for Promtil, it essentially replaces the log collector/scraper that traditionally used Promtail, Grafana Agent or OTel Agent.

 [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) is an agent which ships the contents of local logs to a private Grafana Loki instance or Grafana Cloud.
-It is usually deployed to every machine that has applications needed to be monitored.

 [Tempo](https://grafana.com/oss/tempo/) is an open source, easy-to-use, and high-scale distributed tracing backend.
 Tempo is cost-efficient, requiring only object storage to operate, and is deeply integrated with Grafana, Prometheus, and Loki.
 Tempo can ingest common open source tracing protocols, including Jaeger, Zipkin, and OpenTelemetry.